The first time I played Pandemic we lost.

 We knew we couldn’t win.
 And yet…

 It was still one of the most fun games I’ve ever played.
 It was grueling, but I remember that instantly everyone was working together.
 Everyone’s special ability from their role was used and each person performed beautifully.
+Check out our full review of Pandemic below.

 Several virulent diseases have broken out simultaneously all over the world!
 The apocalypse threatens the safety of the world itself!
 Cities are quickly consumed by a contagion that disrupts life as we know it.
 Can you and your team work together to stop the spread before it’s too late?